SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- [Unfiltered](https://amzn.to/3lyYGrq) -->
 <!-- |[*](https://youtu.be/s9e3Y2SMXag)|[Christian Ethics](https://amzn.to/3ImXmk8)| -->

-<span style="font-style:Italic;font-size:32px;">Recommended Bibles</span>
+<span style="font-style:Italic;font-size:2.1em;">Recommended Bibles</span>

-These **highly recommended** versions and studies push our understanding far beyond our previous limitations.
-I study with the [ESV Study Bible](https://amzn.to/3WsN0Uw) & [Net Bible, Full Notes Edition](https://amzn.to/3WLAgbr).
+These highly recommended versions and studies push our understanding far beyond our previous limitations.
+I study with the [ESV Study Bible](https://amzn.to/3WsN0Uw) and [Net Full Notes](https://amzn.to/3WLAgbr).
 I read leisurely with the NLT.
 If I'm traveling, I'll use something small like the LSB NT w/ Psalms & Proverbs.

 <!-- Whereas the ESV represents the worlds most accurate formal equivalent bible, accuracy and literalness not being completely equal, the NET Full Notes represents the very best in optimal equivalence.
 The NLT is the world's most readable bible. -->